-When you look at the research provided by Roy Baumeister and others, it is clear self-esteem is not for you or anyone.
+When you look at the research provided by Roy Baumeister and others, it is apparent self-esteem is not suitable for you or anyone.
 Buy his book Willpower and check out chapter 9.
-In spite of good research like his, self-esteem continues to be as popular as ever.
+Despite good research like his, self-esteem continues to be as popular as ever.
 It is a key principle taught by self-help gurus, counselors, and most of our education system.
 It is something that great leaders do not depend on.

 The Rest of the Story